Statistical Arbitrage in Rank Space: Abstract

-Equity market dynamics are conventionally investigated in name space where stocks are indexed by company names.
-In contrast, by indexing stocks based on their ranks in capitalization, we gain a different perspective of market dynamics in rank space.
-Here, we demonstrate the superior performance of statistical arbitrage in rank space over name space, driven by a robust market representation and enhanced mean-reverting properties of residual returns in rank space.
-Our statistical arbitrage algorithm features an intraday rebalancing mechanism for effective conversion between portfolios in name and rank space.
-We explore statistical arbitrage with and without neural networks in both name and rank space and show that the portfolios obtained in rank space with neural networks significantly outperform those in name space.
+Equity market dynamics are conventionally investigated in name space, where stocks are indexed by company names.
+However, this perspective often suffers from high volatility and a low signal-to-noise ratio, which poses challenges for effective learning by deep neural networks (DNNs).
+In contrast, by indexing stocks by their ranks in capitalization, we gain a distinct and more structured view of market behavior in rank space.
+In this work, we demonstrate that DNNs achieve superior performance in statistical arbitrage when operating in rank space compared to name space.
+This performance gain is driven by more robust market representations and enhanced mean-reverting properties of residual returns in rank space, which facilitate more efficient learning.
+Our findings highlight the critical role of domain-informed data transformation in improving deep learning performance in noisy financial environments.